 3. Do I need to be able to speak German if I want to study at the University of Vienna?

 - All bachelor and diploma programmes require proficiency in German.
-It is necessary to upload a recognized language certificate (at least level A2) in your application for all degree programmes held in German, even if you want to improve your German skills afterwards.
+It is necessary to upload a recognised language certificate (at least level A2) in your application for all degree programmes held in German, even if you want to improve your German skills afterwards.
 Read this blogpost with the most important facts about the proof of German knowledge carefully.

 - In case of PhD/doctoral programmes the Directorate of Studies (Studienprogrammleitung) decides whether the programme is provided in German or English.